 1. ENTRANCE EXAMINATIONS.
-Examinations for entrance requirements, when necessary, may be taken either during the week preceding the opening of college, or the week following the close of the college year.
+Examinations for entrance requirements, when necessary, may be taken during the week preceding the opening of college.

 2. SPECIAL EXAMINATIONS TO REMOVE CONDITIONS OR INCOMPLETES.
-Students receiving conditions, (X), have the privilege of taking a special examination in the subject, provided such examination is taken before the opening of the corresponding term of the next year in which the student is in attendance.
+Students receiving conditions.
+(X), have the privilege of taking a special examination in the subject, provided such examination is taken before the opening of the corresponding term of the next year in which the student is in attendance.

-Subject to regulations stated, special examinations to remove conditions may be taken only during the FIRST week of any term.
-Examinations to remove the grade of incomplete may be taken at any time during the year satisfactory to the instructor.
+Subject to regulations stated, conditions may

+be removed and special examinations, either for advanced credit or to remove the grade of incomplete, may be taken at any time during the year satisfactory to the instructor.